doubledherin/gatsby-p5-starter/README.md

 ### Typography
 This starter uses [Typography.js](http://kyleamathews.github.io/typography.js/) with the Bootstrap theme.
 To choose a different theme or to customize your own theme, follow [these Typography.js docs](http://kyleamathews.github.io/typography.js/) or these [Gatsy-Typography ones](https://www.gatsbyjs.org/docs/typography-js/).

-### Landing Page
-TO DO

-### Gallery Page
-The images in the Gallery are automatically optimized for fluid responsive rendering using the `gatsby-image`, `gatsby-plugin-sharp`, and `gatsby-transformer-sharp`.
-They are dynamically rendered via GraphQL queries enabled by the `gatsby-source-filesystem` plugin.

-Any image in `src/images/gallery` will appear on the Gallery page, and the text for the image is based on the filename.
-So if you want the text for your image to be "P5 Is Awesome", the filename of the image needs to be `p5-is-awesome.<file extension>`.

-Clicking on any image in the gallery will redirect you to a page with a full-screen representation of the gallery item.
-The pages for each gallery item are generated dynamically in the gatsby-node.js config file.
-For more information on how this works, see the [Gatsby tutorial of programatically creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).

 ## 💫 Deployment
 This starter has instructions on deployment to Heroku, but if you're interested in hosting your  site somewhere else, there are plenty of options; check out the [**Gatsby docs**](https://www.gatsbyjs.org/docs/deploying-and-hosting/).